RiickyRiick/testimonials-grid/README.md

 ### What I learned

-I learned a little bit more about media queries combined with CSS Grid.
-I have never actually worked that much with media queries, but using a lot more, I can see the benefits.
+I learned more about media queries combined with CSS Grid.
+I have never actually worked that much with media queries; a must for responsive design.

 I've also used the background-image: url(); I haven't use this as much, but the 'Order Summary' project was my first time in a long time, so using it again in this project helped me understand it better